 Another great way to figure out how large of a radius you should be targeting is to look at your client database.
 If you have the information on where every client is coming from, it can let you know what percent of your clients are from zip codes in your surrounding local areas.
 Then you will know exactly how far you need to target.

-You can type in an exact address, a city, a state, or a postal code to pick what locations you would like to target for your PPC ad.
+You can type in an exact address, city, state, or postal code to pick what locations you would like to target for your PPC ad.

 It is very important that you expand location options and make sure to tick “people in or regularly in your targeted location.”
 This allows for your ads to only be shown to people who are physically in your location of choice.
 So if someone in Irvine, CA looked up “best balayage near me,” your ad will be shown.
 If someone in New York, who has never been to Irvine before, looked up “best balayage in Irvine, CA,” your ad will not be shown.